cjloff/blog/src/blog/switching-from-bem-to-tailwind.md

 - **Utility first, not utility only:** Your not locked into just using utility classes - you can write bespoke CSS when needed.
 - **Great documentation:** The documentation is very thorough, making it easy to learn and on-board new team members.
 - **Readable:** It is easy to to review a tailwind component and figure out what it does by just reading the class names.
 - **Working straight in the view/HTML:** As you will be mostly using existing utility classes you'll be working directly in the view rather than also working in a separate CSS file.
-Also, because you compose your CSS directly in the view you can be sure the changes you make will only effect the current view.
+Also, because you compose your classes directly in the HTML you can be sure changes you make only effect the current view you are working on.

 <h2>Disadvantages</h2>